Diverse Home Learning Resources

 • The family understands next steps

-How Remix Academics supports learners
+How Remix Academics supports students

 Remix Academics connects academic support to identity, confidence, family context, and practical progress.
 That can include tutoring, coaching, writing support, executive function support, curriculum planning, enrichment, and guidance for home, hybrid, or traditional learning paths.